hyperprophet/hyperprophet/README.md

-# Hyperprophet
+# HyperProphet

-Client library for the Hyperprophet service.
+Client library for the HyperProphet service.

 # License